Trauma Prevention starts with understanding what we haven’t yet named…the trauma gap™.

 Trauma-informed care (TIC)

-why we’re different
+HOW we’re different

 Our approach doesn't start with behavior.
 It starts with development.